nmshd/documentation/_docs_use-cases/use-case-consumption-create-and-share-a-relationshipattribute.md

   - created_at:
   - changed_at:
   - api_route_regex:
-  - published: default
+  - published:
-  - link: consumption/share-attribute
+  - link: consumption/create-and-share-a-relationshipattribute
+  - redirect_from:
 require:
 required_by:
 ---

-{% include use-cases/use-case-consumption-share-attribute.md %}
+{% include use-cases/use-case-consumption-create-and-share-a-relationshipattribute.md %}